instagrapi

 cl.dump_settings("session.json")

-And the next time
+And on the next run:

 from instagrapi import Client